 Abruzzo - Travel Guide

 The region of Abruzzo, Italy is truly a land of treasures, with something for everyone.
 The majestic mountains attract hikers, skiers, and snowboarders alike in the west, while the coast of the Adriatic Sea offers a slice of the beach life with pristine sand and crystal blue water in the east.
-The quiet, winding roads of Abruzzo entice its visitors to find solitude and peace in an introspective journey to find themselves amongst the hidden jewels tucked into virtually every corner of the region.
-Whether it’s feeling the wind in your hair as you scale the rocks to climb to impressive castle remains, bicycling the winding roads of beautifully preserved medieval villages, or catching rays near the tranquil waters of the sea, you are witnessing the incomparable beauty of Abruzzo.
+The quiet, winding roads of Abruzzo entice visitors to experience solitude and peace in an introspective journey to find themselves amongst the hidden jewels tucked into virtually every corner of the region.
+Whether it’s feeling the wind in your hair as you scale the rocks and climb to impressive castle remains, bicycling the winding roads of beautifully preserved medieval villages, or catching rays near the tranquil waters of the sea, you are witnessing the incomparable beauty of Abruzzo.

-With only 1.2 million inhabitants spread out over an area of four thousand square miles, the region of Abruzzo can feel somewhat isolated at times, which is a wonderful reprieve for tourists wanting to experience all Italy has to offer without the crowds.
+With only 1.2 million inhabitants spread out over an area of four thousand square miles, the region of Abruzzo can feel somewhat isolated at times, which is a wonderful reprieve for travelers wanting to experience all Italy has to offer without the crowds.
 Add to that the miles and miles of national parks and reserves that earn Abruzzo the title of being one of the greenest areas of Europe, and it can feel like the splendor of the region is there just for your taking.

 GEOGRAPHY & CLIMATE

 Abruzzo is made up of four provinces: L’Aquila, Teramo, Pescara, and Chieti.
 The region is east of Rome and is diverse in landscaping with the Apennine Mountains that stretch all the way to the Adriatic Sea, coastal sandy beaches in the north and pebbly beaches in the south, and hilltop medieval villages and national parks in between.
-The region is sprinkled with vineyards responsible for producing the highly popular Montepulciano d’Abruzzo wine and olive groves that are considered to produce the finest extra virgin olive oils in all of Italy.
+The region is sprinkled with vineyards responsible for producing the highly popular Montepulciano d’Abruzzo wine and olive groves that are considered to produce some of the finest extra virgin olive oils in Italy.

 With part of Abruzzo bordering the Adriatic Sea, there are four main ports: Pescara, Ortona, Vasto, and Giulianova.
 In addition to outstanding fishing, Abruzzo ports, coast, and regional waterways offer sailing, canoeing, fishing, and even windsurfing for the truly adventurous!